 For many, the basic criteria listed above of 1 and 2 are easy to understand.
 Where we find mistakes most often are with criteria 3 and 4.

-Criteria 3 states that the event must have happened to a family member or close friend.
-Often the VA will determine that members of a unit are not considered close friends if they have not served together for a certain period of time or were in a different geographical location.
-However, the culture of the military is one where even if unit members are on different continents, they are bound by a brotherhood and when members of a unit experience a trauma such as terrorism or a plane crash, the entire unit is affected; even support staff and support units, not just those who served directly together.
+Criteria 3 states that a family member or close friend must have suffered the event.
+Often, VA determines members of a unit are not close friends.
+VA justifies this by finding that they didn’t served together for a certain period of time.
+Another reason VA uses is that the servicemembers were not in the same place when the incident happened.
+VA ignores, however, the culture of the military, which follows no temporal or geographical bounds.
+Even if unit members are on different continents, they are bound by a brotherhood.
+When members of a unit experience a trauma such as terrorism or a plane crash, the entire unit is affected.
+This is true from those who directly experienced the trauma to support staff and support units.

-Criteria 4 is often mistaken for only being related to repeated events only such as those experienced by military security forces or convoy personnel.
+VA often mistakes Criteria 4 as relating to repeated events only such as military security forces or convoy personnel.
 However, reading the criteria closer, it states, repeated or extreme.
-Extreme can mean a lot of things in the military world, terrorism, IEPDs, even having to write up the reports dealing with the death or losses of troops or civilians.
-And, extreme is about perception, what may be extreme may not be perceived as such by someone else, so discussing the events with a psychologist is important so that they can determine how the veteran perceived the event and if it meets Criteria A requirements for PTSD.
+Extreme can mean a lot of things in the military world, terrorism, or IEPDs.
+It could even mean having to write up the reports dealing with the death or losses of troops or civilians.
+And, extreme is about perception.
+What may be extreme for one may not be perceived as someone else.
+So, discussing the events with a psychologist is important.
+A psychologist can determine how the veteran perceived the event and if it meets Criteria A requirements for PTSD.

 Understanding the General Rating Formula for Mental Health Conditions

-Rating levels are determined by the General Rating Formula.
-This is where the VA takes the symptoms of any mental health condition and translates them into a rating of 10, 30, 50, 70, or 100%.
-The VA often rates veterans by the average of their symptoms, so if a veteran has symptoms that fall in the 30, 50, and 70% ranges, they will often get a 50% rating.
+VA determines Rating levels by using the General Rating Formula.
+This is where VA takes the symptoms of any mental health condition and translates them into a rating.
+For PTSD, VA has ratings of 10, 30, 50, 70, or 100%.
+VA often rates veterans by the average of their symptoms.
+So, if a veteran has symptoms that fall in the 30, 50, and 70% ranges, they will often get a 50% rating.
 However, this is not the correct way to rate a mental health disorder.
-Ratings should be based on the highest level of symptoms, not an average.
-So, if a veteran has 6 symptoms at 30%, 3 at 50% and 2 at 70%, they should be rated at 70%.
-Also, the VA cannot downplay symptoms and give them a lower rating.
-For example, if a veteran has suicidal ideations, that is a 70% rating.
-However, if the doctor states that the veteran does not have intent, the ideations are fleeting, and intermittent, the VA will sometimes reduce the rating or ignore the symptom all together and not rate it.
-However, it is never less than a 70% rating if a veteran has suicidal ideations, regardless of intent, plan, past hospitalizations, or if they are fleeting or constant.

-If you are a veteran with a mental health rating, make sure you are getting the correct rating and the highest benefits you are entitled to, you deserve it for the price you paid to defend your country.
+If you struggle with mental health conditions, get the correct rating and the highest benefits you are entitled to.
+You deserve it for the price you paid to defend your country.